alexlawrence/declarative/README.md

-###Explanation for beginners
+###Basics on UI development

 Assume we want to build a website where users can enter text and see how many characters it has.
-We start off with the HTML:
+We start off with the following HTML:

 ```html
 <label for="text">Enter your text:</label>